 a main idea on each of 5 charts.
 Hang up around the room and have kids work in groups to write as many details as they can think of.Afterwards , read each chart and confirm that all of the details support the main idea.

-Posters and Graphic Organizers
+Posters and Graphic Organizers for Teaching Main Idea and Details

 Of course, you’ll want some display posters to sum up how to identify the main idea.
 I’ve got you covered!
 My Main Idea & Details bundle also includes posters and bookmarks for reference while reading.